-Quinnipiac University was recognized as an official Military Friendly® School for 2017, and was ranked #3 nationwide among private institutions with less than 10,000 students.
+Quinnipiac University was recognized as an official Military Friendly® School for 2018, and was ranked #1 nationwide among private institutions offering doctoral programs.
 Each year, Victory media awards this recognition to establishments that have made significant efforts to provide transitioning veterans with the information & resources that they need to succeed after service.

 Best Colleges for Veterans